dustinbroussard/vivica-chat-companion/README.md

 ## Features

 - **True Local-First Design:**
   All chat, memory, API keys, and settings are stored _locally_.
 No cloud sync, no account needed, and your data is yours.
+Conversations are persisted in **IndexedDB** for extra durability.

 - **Personalities & Personas:**
   - **Vivica** is the always-on, never-deletable default persona: